Hayaalbaker/iHydrate/README.md

 ## 🌟 Features

 - **Personalized Water Goals**: Set a daily hydration goal based on your body weight.
 - **Custom Notifications**: Choose the frequency and hours to receive reminders.
+(Coming soon!)
 - **Progress Tracking**: Visualize your water intake progress in real-time.
-- **Fun Animations**: See progress milestones represented with cute animal icons.
+- **Fun Animations**: See progress milestones with cute animal icons.

 ## 📱 Screens

 1. **Onboarding**: Set your body weight and customize your hydration plan.
-2. **Notification Preferences**: Specify start and end times for reminders, along with intervals.
+2. **Notification Preferences**: Specify start and end times for reminders and intervals.
 3. **Water Intake Tracking**: Visual progress display with indicators for various stages:
    - 💤 Start your hydration journey.
    - 🐢 Midway checkpoint.